dartmouth-cs52-20S/project-know-the-news/README.md

 ## Deployment

-* Run yarn deploy to deploy at knowthenews.surge.sh
+* project is deployed at knowthenews.surge.sh
-    * Won't work right now due to API being deployed locally

 ## Authors